Using Pen Name/Pseudonym for Amazon Self-publishing

 What is a Pen Name/Pseudonym?

-In simple language, a pen name is false name authors (writers) use to publish their book.
+In simple language, a pen name is false name that authors (writers) use to publish their book.
 If, for any reason, an author wants to hide his real identity and keep it a secret, he can use a pseudonym.

 On Amazon, when you try to publish your book, you are asked to pick an author name in your publishing account.
-Your Amazon pen name can either be your real name or a pseudonym.
+Your Amazon pen name can either be your real name, or a pseudonym.
 An Amazon author may change this name later if they want to or feel the need.
 The pseudonym you have given will be shown on your public profile page.
 Also, on any review customers give on Amazon.
 It will come upon seller feedback and customer discussion posts.

 Why Use a Pen Name while Self-publishing on Amazon?

 For a new author, who does not know the complete book publishing journey, the concept of self-publishing using pen names may sound strange.
 However, there are many reasons why you may want to use a false name while self-publishing on Amazon or otherwise.
 Below are the top reasons for the same –

 Avoid getting into controversy

 Many authors writing and publishing books on controversial topics like religion or politics.
 In such instances, how readers would react to the author’s views cannot be anticipated.
 If the readers don’t like the content of your book, they may send hate emails and, in some extreme cases, life threats.
 If there is even a small chance that your book can harm the sentiments of a specific section of society, it is always better to use a new identity/name; in that way, you can protect your writing career.